Three ways to make meaningful connections with minimal time

 TIP: Create an escape.

 Audi’s Dome of Quattro activation gave airport commuters a chance to escape from the airport (without actually leaving the airport) at Denver International Airport.
-The brand’s 16-week installation took place from November through March in two geodesic domes located in the middle of the airport’s central Great Hall.
+The brand’s 16-week installation took place in two geodesic domes located in the middle of the airport’s central Great Hall.

 One 30-foot dome served as a welcoming hospitality lounge outfitted in Audi’s signature modern look with sleek, comfortable seating, a curved bar, huge screens for viewing U.S. Ski team and Le Mans racing footage and free Wi-Fi.
 In an adjacent 24-foot dome, travelers could get behind the wheel of an Audi A3 for a virtual five-minute drive from the airport to Vail, experiencing four different weather conditions along the way.
 The immersive experience offered weary travelers the chance to rest and refresh and learn about the brand as well.

-“Audi vehicles are not easily showcased, nor experienced, in an airport, or frankly in a lot of environments, therefore it’s important to provide something more than just a static vehicle or purchasing a banner ad in the airport,” says Erin Keating, senior manager, event and experiential marketing .
+“Audi vehicles are not easily showcased, nor experienced, in an airport, or frankly in a lot of environments, therefore it’s important to provide something more than just a static vehicle or purchasing a banner ad in the airport,” says Erin Keating, vp-marketing and communications at Audi .
 “We really tried to make this more of an experience rather than something we were ‘hawking.’”

 More than 8,000 people took the driving experience and 40,000 passed through the domes (Agency: MVP Collaborative, Detroit).